 Oestrogen replacement is central to any HRT.
 This is simply because oestrogen is the main driver of menopausal symptoms.

 There are a few different types of oestrogen that can be in hormone therapies.
 The type of oestrogen with the lowest risk is something called 17 beta-oestradiol.
 This is the 'body identical' form of oestrogen - meaning it has exactly the same chemical structure as the hormones your body natually produces.

 There are older forms of hormone therapy that contain different types of oestrogens.
 One of these is premarin - quite well know for being from the urine of pregnant horses.
 Although some suggest this is natural - it is not body identical and a little outdated.
 We wouldn't expect doctors today to prescribe this form of oestrogen hormone therapy.

 Body identical oestrogen HRT can come as tablets, patches or gels.
-Each form has some advantages and disadvantages - and ultimately the type for you will depend on your own lifestyle and preferences.
+Each form has their advantages and disadvantages - ultimately the type for you will depend on your own lifestyle and preferences.
 A good HRT consultation will take into account your lifestyle, and should explain the risks and benefits of each option.

 Disadvantages of patches:

 Disadvantages of gel:

 As outlined above, the risks depend on the form of HRT you take.
 Often women are worried about breast cancer with HRT.
 This is because of older evidence suggesting HRT made your chances of developing breast cancer much greater.
 The evidence has really moved on since this famous study.

 With breast cancer risk, the important things to remember are:

 Women under 51 years old do not have an increased risk of getting breast cancer when using HRT, regardless of the length of time they take it for.
 This is important.
 Taking HRT when you are younger can reduce your long term risks for osteoporosis, dementia and coronary heart disease.